Alice Brown and Ellie Mills

 Soft City website

 Alice and Ellie have created a website & archival resource for their project 'Soft City'.
+Here, you can find a full blog relating to the development of Soft City, alongside research materials and craft links for crafting at home.

 Artist Biography

-Alice Brown and Ellie Mills are an artists with backgrounds in illustration and signwriting.
+Alice Brown and Ellie Mills are artists with backgrounds in illustration and signwriting.
 Alice is a Glasgow-based illustrator, designer and maker whose vibrant, illustrative style brings to life themes of mental health, self-care and storytelling.
 Her work is rooted in the belief that art can foster wellbeing and personal growth, inviting others to engage in a shared dialogue about wellbeing and creativity.
 Ellie Mills – aka Ellietype – is a Glasgow-based sign writer and visual artist.
 From hand-painted signs to upcycled textile pieces to large-scale public artworks, her work is a celebration of vibrant queerness and loud, unapologetic femininity.
 Together, they love to work on community-focused projects, creating playful, immersive worlds for people to explore.